ProWalker CPU - Samples/quality settings

-1. Samples: Image quality in ProWalker GPU is directly related to the number of samples calculated by Iray for each frame of an animation (or still image).
+Samples: Image quality in ProWalker CPU is directly related to the number of samples calculated by OSPray for each rendered scene.

 What is progressive rendering?

 In progressive rendering, the entire image is calculated in increments called samples.
 Each new sample increases the accuracy of the image—first shapes and edges are refined, light distribution and material characteristics gradually become clearer, and finally Iray eliminates noise and artifacts until a clean render is produced.

 Unlike SU Podium, an PW_CPU render is never technically "finished."
 ProWalker will continue running calculations until the user tells it to stop, usually at a point of diminishing returns where additional samples do not add visibly to the quality of the image.
 With Intel's built in Denoise however, the sample rate does not have to be high unless you are looking for subtle detail.

 Podium Walker gives you three ways to set the number of samples that will be calculated for each image.
 Quality settings are accessed via the gear icon.

 - Time: Sets a maximum time limit per frame.
 ProWalker CPU calculates additional samples until the time limit is reached.